-In addition to his responsibilities as director, Rodney is also a senior researcher with Texas Schools Project where he collaborates with principal investigators, participates in the federally-funded National Center for the Analysis of Longitudinal Data in Education Research (CALDER), and performs independent research with data housed at the UT Dallas Education Research Center.
+Rodney Andrews is the research director for the Texas Schools Project and a scholar with the Kain Center.
+In these roles he collaborates with principal investigators, participates in the federally-funded National Center for the Analysis of Longitudinal Data in Education Research (CALDER), and performs independent research with data housed at the UT Dallas Education Research Center.
 He is also an assistant professor of economics at the UT Dallas School of Economic, Political and Policy Sciences.

 Rodney's areas of expertise include economics of education, labor economics, public finance, and applied microeconometrics.